Chelsea Cebara's Weed Sexuality Has Gravity

 So, tell us about your conversation with Chelsea.

 Donnell Alexander (05:23):

-The only thing you need to understand about this velvet swing origin story is that Chelsea Sabira wasn’t a consumer of cannabis when she arrived in Washington and what she calls the ass end of Oh eight, she had a physical condition that brought her to her weed revelation.
-But just as much the years and months preceding this revelation are what make her story interesting.
-What’s compelling is that Chelsea wasn’t looking for business.
+The only thing you need to understand about this Velvet Swing origin story is that Chelsea Cebara wasn’t a consumer of cannabis when she arrived to Washington and what she calls “the ass end of ‘08”, she had a physical condition that brought her to her weed revelation.
+But just as much the years and months preceding this revelation are what make her story interesting, what’s compelling is that Chelsea wasn’t looking for business.
 She was looking for a community.

 Alex Halperin (05:50):